RahulSDeshpande/tyriar.github.io/_posts/2014-05-10-asking-better-questions-on-stack-overflow.md

 ## Formatting matters

 Putting a little care into the formatting of the question, particularly code formatting and indentation will make reading it a significantly better experience for the people answering your question.
-WHich results in more attention/answers.
+Which can lead to more attention and answers.